A LEED Platinum home project overview

 Even if the owners drove the 33 km to Ottawa every day for work in an electric vehicle, using the incorporated charging station at the house, that would bring total energy consumption to about $2.30 per day ($1.75 USD).

-The Edelweiss House was designed and built by two founders of Ecohome, Emmanuel Cosgrove and Mike Reynolds, and as Reynolds puts it: "with some thought put towards costs savings in design, you don’t have to blow the bank to build a high-performance house.
+The Edelweiss House was designed and built by the founders of Ecohome, and as Mike Reynolds puts it: "with some thought put towards costs savings in design, you don’t have to blow the bank to build a high-performance house.
 That’s what this project was really about, to show that super efficient homes can be built on a reasonable budget”.

 First and foremost, Reynolds said, is the passive design of the house.
 “The primary heat source is the sun,” he said.
 “The majority of the heating requirement is met by the windows.
 So really, our primary heat source would be passive solar heat gain.